oshoham/DM-UY-1133-E-Creative-Coding-Shoham/Week_02/Sketch_2.md

 Submit your sketch to [OpenProcessing](https://www.openprocessing.org/class/60310) under the `Portrait` collection.
 Label your sketch with your name in the format `Firstname_Portrait`.

+## Extension

+Turn your code portrait into a "face generator" by adding at least 2 variable elements that change each time your sketch is run.
+These could be facial expression, appearance, gender, artistic style, etc.

 ## Inspiration

 ![](https://user-images.githubusercontent.com/2325893/64196445-e15aae00-ce51-11e9-9796-2f4d6cc32744.jpg)